Why Lisbon Appears Rundown and What’s Being Done to Revive It

 1. The Baixa Rehabilitation Project

-One of the most prominent ongoing projects is the rehabilitation of the Baixa district.
-The downtown area is being transformed with new public spaces, updated infrastructure, and improved services.
-The goal is to create a more vibrant, livable, and sustainable urban environment.
+One of the most notable projects is the Baixa district rehabilitation, where downtown streets are being transformed with new public spaces, updated roads, and better services.
+This initiative aims to create a more vibrant, livable, and sustainable urban environment.
+Visitors can already see improvements in architecture, plazas, and pedestrian areas.

 2. Focus on Sustainable Urban Development